Bing6000s/psu_outdoor_ar/README.md

+## DevLog
+# 10/18
+Talked to Amaan about GPSManager.
+Started work on NavArrow and AR system relation system.
+Created sphere to represent points in "AR Unity Space".
+Convert camera to AR camera with AR session.

 # AugmentedReality_RERC
 The nickname "Psuedo" came from the use of psuedo-AR with the bounding boxes, not true AR but almost there.
 The videos located in "_Videos" will provide you with a lot of detail on where, what, and how things work.